Random Matrix Theory for Deep Learning: Beyond Eigenvalues of Linear Models: High-dimensional Linearization: RMT for Nonlinear Models

 In this section, we address the technical challenge of nonlinearity in ML models by introducing the concept of \emph{High-dimensional Linearization} (which will permit us to define the notion of a \emph{Linear Equivalent}, a specific instance of a High-Dimensional Equivalent in \Cref{def:HiE}).

-To start, we examine two fundamental scaling regimes—the Law of Large Numbers (LLN) regime and the Central Limit Theorem (CLT) regime—and we discuss how different linearization approaches apply in each.
+To start, we examine two fundamental scaling regimes—the Law of Large Numbers (LLN) and the Central Limit Theorem (CLT) regime—and discuss how different linearization approaches apply in each.